 Lakeshore Switching Station, which will be located in the Municipality of Lakeshore.
 This new transmission line will help accommodate future electricity growth, improve reliability for homes and businesses and support local industries in the region at a time when it is needed most.

-The proposed project will require the completion of a Class Environmental Assessment (Class EA), as well as Ontario Energy Board (OEB) approval (Leave-to-Construct application under Section 92 of the
+The proposed project requires the completion of a Class Environmental Assessment (Class EA), as well as Ontario Energy Board (OEB) approval (Leave-to-Construct application under Section 92 of the

 Class Environmental Assessment

 The Chatham to Lakeshore Line is subject to the

 Class Environmental Assessment for Minor Transmission Facilities (Hydro One, 2016) , in accordance with the

 Ontario Environmental Assessment Act.
 The Class EA is a streamlined planning process ensuring that applicable projects are planned and carried out in a manner that is efficient and environmentally acceptable.

-Over the past year, Hydro One has been conducting a Class EA to build the new Chatham to Lakeshore Line.
-Through the Class EA process, we have assessed three route alternatives and associated variations by collecting environmental and technical information, as well as input from agencies, First Nations and Haudenosaunee communities, community members, elected officials, interest groups and businesses.
-Based on this information gathered and feedback received, Route Alternative 2A has been selected as the preferred route for the new transmission line, as shown on the maps below.
+Since January 2020, Hydro One has been conducting a Class EA to build the new Chatham to Lakeshore Line.
+Through the Class EA process, we have assessed three route alternatives and associated variations by collecting environmental and technical information, as well as input from agencies, Anishnawbek and Haudenosaunee communities, community members, elected officials, interest groups and businesses.
+Based on the information gathered and feedback received, Route Alternative 2A was selected as the preferred route for the new transmission line, as shown on the maps below.